Middlesbrough 1-1 West Bromwich Albion

 Foul by Chris Brunt (West Bromwich Albion).

 Attempt saved.
-Chris Brunt (West Bromwich Albion) left footed shot from outside the box is saved in the centre of the goal.
+Chris Brunt (West Bromwich Albion) left footed shot from outside the box is saved in the bottom left corner.
 Assisted by James McClean.

 Corner, West Bromwich Albion.
 Conceded by Víctor Valdés.